-If you have used paid assets when you are on a free account when you click to download you will be told how much you owe.
-You can pay the one-off fee or join Canva Pro.
+If you have used paid assets when you are on a free account when you click to download you will get a message and be encouraged to join Canva Pro.

-If you are just doing one or two designs and rarely have a need for design work then you are better off using the free account and just paying for any elements you use.
-BUT if you need regular designs, run a business or blog then read on because Canva Pro has a LOT of tricks up its sleeve.
+If you are just doing one or two designs and rarely have a need for design work then you are better off using the free account and just using the free elements.
+But if you need regular designs, run a business or blog then read on because Canva Pro has a LOT of tricks up its sleeve.

 You get everything that a free account has plus…

 - 100 million+ premium stock photos, videos, audio, and graphics.